cjtimola/cjtimola/README.md

 **`✨webWizard✨`**

 I'm a fresh computer science graduate with a passion for web development.
-Now, I'm excited to explore the endless possibilities in the world of web development and am eager to make a positive impact through my work.
+Now, I'm excited to explore the endless possibilities in the world of IT and am eager to make a positive impact through my work.

 ---